oconcl/Project_1/README.md

 ## Project Overview
-  Our objective is to analyze historical stock market data from alpaca and yahoo finance, specifically on Tesla Stock, and develop a machine leanring model that can predict stock market price movement.
+  Our objective is to analyze historical stock market data from alpaca and yahoo finance, specifically on TSLA US, and develop a machine learning model that can predict stock market price movement.
 ## Data Collection
-  Gathering data every half hour.
+  Gathering data every half hour for the past five years.
 ## Processing of Data
 ## Exploratory Data Analysis
 ## Statistical Analysis